 The deal helps Larry Page, the Google co-founder who took over as chief executive officer last year, push the Web company to better compete with Apple’s iPhone and gain more clout for its Android software as it expands in the hardware business.
 It also gives Google, the worlds’ biggest maker of smartphone software, a trove of 17,000 patents to protect Android devices in legal disputes with competitors.

 The acquisition, announced last year, had already received approvals in Europe, the U.S. and other jurisdictions worldwide.
-Libertyville, Illinois-based Motorola Mobility had said in a regulatory filing (MMI) in February that only Chinese clearance was still required.
+Libertyville, Illinois-based Motorola Mobility had said in a regulatory filing (MMI:US) in February that only Chinese clearance was still required.

 “Our stance since we agreed to acquire Motorola has not changed and we look forward to closing the deal,” Mountain View, California-based Google said in an e-mailed statement yesterday.
 The company also confirmed it had received word from Chinese authorities of the purchase being approved.

 With the acquisition -- the largest wireless-equipment deal in at least a decade, according to data compiled by Bloomberg -- Google becomes a competitor to the other handset makers that make Android devices.
 In addition to Motorola Mobility phones, the software runs handsets made by companies such as Samsung Electronics Co.
 (005930) and HTC Corp.
 (2498)